rust-lang/book/nostarch/chapter19.md

 By now, you’ve learned the most commonly used parts of the Rust programming language.
-Before we do one more project in Chapter 20, we’ll look at a few aspects of the language you might run into every once in a while.
-You can use this chapter as a reference for when you encounter any unknowns when using Rust.
-The features you’ll learn to use in this chapter are useful in very specific situations.
+Before we do one more project in Chapter 20, we’ll look at a few aspects of the language you might run into every once in a while, but may not use every day.
+You can use this chapter as a reference for when you encounter any unknowns.
+The features covered here are useful in very specific situations.
 Although you might not reach for them often, we want to make sure you have a grasp of all the features Rust has to offer.

 In this chapter, we’ll cover: